aras-p/test_exrcore_tinyexr/readme.md

   which is a bit "meh"; and while OpenEXRCore can be threaded (and using full high level OpenEXR library does use it that way), the "nanoexr" wrapper I took from USD codebase does not do any threading.
-- Hardware is Apple M4 Max, compiler Xcode 16.1, Release build.
+- Hardware is Windows, Ryzen 5950X, compiler Visual Studio 2022 (17.14), Release build.

 ## Takeaways